everx-labs/Evernode-NQ/README.md

 This repository contains documents that describe the architecture of a solution for delivering encrypted messages from the blockchain to end-users.
-The solution ensures that not only the “man-in-the-middle”, but also the Sender cannot find out the content of the message and match which smart contracts (for example, wallets) belong to which recipient.
+The solution ensures that not only the “man-in-the-middle”, but also the Sender cannot decrypt the message and match which smart contracts (for example, wallets) belong to which recipient.

 To achieve this goal, the process of creating-encrypting and delivering messages was separated,